-Raised Presbyterian in Atlanta, Georgia, Michael Bailey continues to seek to answer the call of Christ through being a husband, father, family member, friend, and Presbyterian Church (USA) Pastor.
+Raised a Presbyterian in Atlanta, Georgia, Rev. Michael Bailey continues to seek to answer the call of Christ through being a husband, father, family member, friend, and Presbyterian Church (USA) Pastor.
 Michael states, “Since my earliest recollection, God’s presence has been apparent and at work in my life, bringing about rich experiences, nurturing relationships and countless gifts through which much grace has been imparted.”
-Recognizing early that his call in life was to live out the gospel, he knew after graduation from Furman University that his vocational calling was ordained ministry in the Presbyterian Church.
-He attended Columbia Theological Seminary and graduated with his Master of Divinity in 2000.
+Recognizing the call to gospel ministry early in life, Michael knew after graduation from Furman University that his vocational calling was ordained ministry in the Presbyterian Church.
+He attended Columbia Theological Seminary and graduated with a Master of Divinity in 2000.
 Michael answered the call to serve as First Presbyterian Church of Morganton, North Carolina’s Head of Staff in 2005 after serving as Associate Pastor at First (Scots) Presbyterian Church in Charleston, South Carolina.
 Michael and his wife Laura, along with children Hudson, Charlie, and Katherine (and lab Lola) moved to Tuscaloosa and began their ministry at First Presbyterian on January 1, 2017.
 You can reach Michael by email at mbailey[at]fpctusc.org.

 Rev. Lou Ann Sellers